colyseus/docs/docs/getting-started/defold-client.md

     https://github.com/colyseus/colyseus-defold/archive/0.15.zip
     https://github.com/defold/extension-websocket/archive/master.zip

+Now, select `Project ▸ Fetch Libraries` to update library dependencies, two folders with the libraries name should pop up on your Defold project.
+This means the libraries have been imported correctly.

 Read more about [Defold library dependencies](http://www.defold.com/manuals/libraries/)

 You can also specify a [specific release](https://github.com/colyseus/colyseus-defold/releases) of the SDK, by copying its respective zip archive URL.